yeeezy/splash-party/README.md

 * once a browser gets to the product page, another window will open under the same session cookies+user-agent with your /// page
 * **The title of the browser is the time it opened** - this is important to keep track of your 10 minute cookie
 * if multiple windows open -> multiple /// instances will also open, each under a different session, to make things managable just notice the time in the title to understand how long you have for each window

-### G-Cookies
-There is now an option to transfer over your g-cookies to pass captcha easily, see config for explanation

 ### Disclaimer
 Use at your own risk, currently Adidas does not ban multiple sessions from the same IP, it may in the future.